Inria-Empenn/shanoir_downloader/Readme.md

 See `python shanoir_downloader_check.py --help` for usage information.

+Other tool to download and reorganize data as BIDS-like specification: https://gitlab.inria.fr/mgaubert/download-data-on-shanoir

 ## Install

 It is advised to install the project in [a virtual environment](https://docs.python.org/3/tutorial/venv.html).